ritaeperjesi/antihouse/voiceovertext.md

 So, you are hanging out in virtual reality, huh?
 Isn't it interesting?
 They have put me here as well.
 They said: ok space, you are free now. do whatever you want here! pff.
 I don't really know what they mean by free.
 I mean, what could I do here?

 Should I be maybe a bit taller?
 Well, in the analogue world I didn't really have the chance.
 They were always coming up with stupid excuses...
 "Oh, you can't build such a high building made of wood.
 Oh, this structure is too expensive!"
 Well hello Burj Khalifa!
 Are you the highest building on Earth with your eighthundred-twenty-eight meters?
 I'm 829 now!
-And you know what I can make it even if I'm made of gummybears!
+And you know what I'm made of gummybears now, stable structure, ha!

 All right, this was nice.
 But actually being high is not the only way to grow.
 I can be bigger.
 A lot bigger!
 Look mum no beams!